mjeromin/configs/README.md

 For awhile I was using `\W` to print the current working directory, but the prompt became too long so I started using pwdtrunc() to shorten it to 25 characters.

 ### Time Tray
 The time tray is next from left-to-right and is reserved for displaying the time in 24-hour format.
-It takes advantage of the `\t` PS1 macro.
+It takes advantage of the `\t` $PS1 macro.

 ### Git Tray
 The git tray is last in line from left-to-right and is reserved for displaying information related to any git repos that may be in your current working directory, or parent working directories.
 This information includes: current git branch name (prepended with a `β`), number of commits ahead/behind (ie. `+3`), and number of git stashes(ie. `Δ1`).
-If no git repo is detected, then the Scandinavian vowel Ø is used.
+If no git repo is detected, then the Scandinavian vowel `Ø` is used.

 ### Random Emoji
-For fun, a random emoji (per session) is printed at the tail of the prompt via the randomoji() function.
+For fun, a random emoji (per session) is printed at the tail of the prompt via the `randomoji()` function.

 ### Tested
 The prompt has been tested for working emoji and color in [Fedora 28](https://getfedora.org/) on the following terminals: